arangodb/docs/3.7/aql/functions-arangosearch.md

 `NGRAM_MATCH(attribute, target, threshold)`

-Match the value of the attribute that has ngram similarity with target more than specified threshold.
-If threshold is not set, value 0.7 is the default.
-Analyzer could be set explicitly or by wrapping `ANALYZER()` call.
+Match documents whose attribute value has an ngram similarity higher than the specified threshold.
+The threshold defaults to `0.7` if none is specified.
+An Analyzer can be set explicitly or by wrapping this function with an `ANALYZER()` call.

-Similarity is calculated as length of longest common ngram sequence between attribute value and target value, divided by target's ngrams count.
-Nrams are produced by specified analyzer.
+The similarity is calculated as length of longest common ngram sequence between attribute value and target value, divided by the target's ngrams count.
+The ngrams are produced by the context Analyzer.
 It is recommended to use analyzer of type ngram with preserveOriginal=false and min=max.
 Increasing ngram length will increase accuracy, but reduce error tolerance.
 In most cases size of ngram 2 or 3 will be a good choice.